 KEY STAGE 3

 In Key Stage 3, students will study a broad curriculum that will cover periods ranging from Ancient times to the modern world.
 They will get the opportunity to study history within a local, national and international context.
 Students will engage in a series of different enquiries, where as young historians, they will investigate the topics which will culminate in them bringing together their ideas and knowledge to address a key question or to challenge or support an interpretation of an event.
 Students follow a three year Key Stage 3, with two lessons per week, which gives our young historians the chance to flourish in accessing a broad and wide ranging curriculum.

-In Year 7, students will study the following topics, based around the theme of Power and the People, c1000-c1900:
+In Key Stage 3, students will study topics based around the theme of Power and Authority, Democracy, Imperialism, Persecution and Changes in Society.

 KEY STAGE 4

 In Key Stage 4 students will study AQA History, with a specification that offers:

 - A broad, comparable and coherent student experience

 - An overview of a wide diversity of human experience